 Azilda real estate guide & listings for sale

-There are only a few primary schools in Azilda and thus they can be a long walk away.
-In addition, Azilda does not have any high schools.
-Furthermore, daycares are not numerous and accordingly not always within walking distance.
-As far as food is concerned, reaching the closest supermarket on foot is possible for some, but not all, house buyers in this area.
+There are only a few primary schools in Azilda and accordingly they can be a rather long walk away.
+Moreover, Azilda does not contain any high schools.
+Additionally, there are only a few daycares and accordingly they can be a rather long walk away.
+Concerning food, accessing the nearest grocery store on foot is an option for some, but not all, property owners in Azilda.